shishirgoenka/snaps-boot/doc/source/install/install.md

 sudo -i python $PWD/iaas_launch.py -f $PWD/conf/pxe_cluster/hosts.yaml -sc
 ```

+This will remove the static config files present in  etc/network/interfaces.d/ folder.
-This will modify etc/network/interfaces file to remove static entries of the interfaces and will change back default route to management interface.
+this will remove static entries of the interfaces and will change back default route to
+management interface after reboot.

 ### 5.3 Roll-back of SNAPS-Boot Installation